AbhinavA10/ML-courses/ML-with-Python/README.md

 [`LabelEncoder`](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) is meant for targets and is not meant to be used for features.
 Instead, use `OrdinalEncoder` or `OneHotEncoder`
 - we try to avoid using LabelEncoder since it implicitly shows a ranking/relation between labels of a feature, while this may not make sense in real life.
-- For data that has a ranking behaviour (e.g. low, medium high) --> use `OrdinalEncoder`.
+- For data that has a ranking behavior (e.g. low, medium high) --> use `OrdinalEncoder`.
 This maps ranked data to 0, 1, 2.
     - Similar to using a `LabelEncoder`
 - For data that is not ranked E.g. gender (M,F) --> use `OneHotEncoder`
     - One hot encodes the data.